X

 • After planting, water onions well.

-• Water deeply after each application of fertilizer.
+• Water deeply after each fertilizer application.

 • Between fertilizing, water onions once top inch or so of dirt is dry.